 Rebooting the computer clears out everything from RAM, stops all running processes, reloads the OS and brings things back to square one.
 Modern operating systems such as OS X, Windows 7 and Linux are much more resilient than in days of old, but the need to reboot has not gone away entirely.
 If your Mac hasn’t been restarted in several months, it’s time.

 Now here’s a user workflow issue: If you tend to have many windows open at one time in a single program — say 20 Microsoft Word files, 34 PDFs in Adobe Reader, six dozen web pages in different browser tabs — this will definitely slow things down.
 Each open window requires memory to store and CPU power to deal with.
 In general, try to keep under (say) 10 documents open for any single program at one time.

 I know, I know, you’re going to complain: “But this is how I work, I need all these things open at once!”
 Yes, yes.
 But remember you’ve just complained that your computer is running slowly, and this is one way to fix things.
 Pick your poison!

 Sometimes problems seem so vast that a fresh installation of the operating system is a tempting fix.
 In my experience this isn’t routinely needed (OS X is not Windows).
-Trying the steps above is definitely worth doing before replacing the OS.
+It’s definitely worth trying the steps above before replacing the OS.

 However, if you’ve tried all of the above and are still having problems, an OS reinstall might help.
 Remember to back up all your data first — I like either Time Machine or making a clone of the hard drive for this task.